PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_page1.md

  nav: "chemotaxis"
 ---

-It's actually not difficult to simulate chemotaxis behavior of *E. coli*.
-We will build a chemotaxis simulation with [BioNetGen](https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409) at the molecular level from scratch!
+This set of tutorials will gradually build a chemotaxis simulation with [BioNetGen](https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409) at the molecular level from scratch!

 In this page, we will:
  - Set up BioNetGen